 The Search For Self

 Adoptees search for answers.
-They need to know the circumstances of their relinquishment they need to hear it from their birthparents directly.
+They need to know the circumstances of their relinquishment they need to hear it from their first parents directly.
 It is not enough to get written background information from a social service department or from one’s adoptive parents.
-Adoptees want to hear from their birthmother why the decision to relinquish was made, how it was made and what factors were involved at the time.
-Once you have the answers to these questions, you won’t need to spend so much time and energy wondering about them and you’ll have the opportunity to integrate the story of your birth.
+Adoptees want to hear from their first mothers why the decision to relinquish was made, how it was made and what factors were involved at the time.
+Once you have the answers to these questions, you won’t need to spend so much time and energy wondering about them, and you’ll have the opportunity to integrate the story of your birth.

-Adoptees search for knowledge about them selves.
+Adoptees search for knowledge about themselves.
 They want to know to whom they look like.
 Most harbor a deep sadness as a result of not being more like the members of their adoptive family.
-Often there is a hidden longing to fit in and to be “like someone”.
+Often there is a hidden longing to fit in and to be “like someone.”
 It is a relief to finally understand why you have certain interests, temperament or personality traits and not others.
-Having missing aspects of your identity siphons off energy keeps you in the dark and makes it difficult to move forward in life.
-This is especially true in the area around career choices.
+Having missing aspects of your identity siphons off energy, keeps you in the dark and makes it difficult to move forward in life.
+This is especially true in the area around life and career choices.
 When you have information about what you’ve naturally inherited, it is much easier to move forward and feel confident about yourself and the career choices that you make.

 Adoptees search to be healed.
-Those who embark upon a search and a reunion with their birthmother find it inherently healing to be able to sit and look into the face of the person who gave birth to them.
+Those who embark upon a search and a reunion with their first parents find it inherently healing to be able to sit and look into the face of the person who gave birth to them.
 They often feel for the first time that they were actually born and not just picked up from somewhere.
-Hearing how their relinquishment affected their birthmother’s life, to see her tears, hear her grief and loss, tells the adoptee someone was mourning for you as you were mourning for them, someone was thinking about you as you were wondering about them.
-Discovering that your birthmother remembered, thought about and missed you helps to heal the wounds of being separated from her.
-It is incredibly powerful to realize that you have not been forgotten, but rather that you have been held in her heart all of these years.
-Hearing that she would welcome a reunion with you helps soften the old feelings of being rejected by her.
-You may be surprised to learn that the reunion is as healing for her as it is for you as it puts an end to her years of wonder and worry about you and what she did.
+Hearing how their relinquishment affected their first mother or father’s life, to see their tears, hear their grief and loss, tells the adoptee that someone was mourning for them, and someone was thinking about them.
+Discovering that your first parents remembered and missed you helps to begin to heal the wounds of being separated from them.
+It is incredibly powerful to realize that you have not been forgotten, but rather that you have been held in their hearts all these years.
+Hearing that first parents welcome a reunion with you helps soften the old feelings of being rejected.
+You may be surprised to learn that the reunion is as healing for them as it is for you as it puts an end to their years of wonder and worry about you.

 Until your adoptive parents begin to understand the “need to search” from your perspective, they can be stuck in fear of what the search may bring into their lives.
 They may worry that you will not see them as the “real parents” or be struggling with hidden issues of loyalty.
 Sadness and or anger may be present as they wonder why you want to search.
 Your parents may not understand how the missing pieces of your identity have affected you.
 After all, they have not had the experience of growing up in a state of “genealogical bewilderment” (psychological confusion about their genetic origins), so how could they understand how this might be so debilitating.